Jerry Hall: Early life

 Hall was born in Gonzales, Texas, to Marjorie (née Sheffield), a medical records librarian, and John P. Hall.
 She is of English, Irish, and Dutch descent.

 Hall graduated from North Mesquite High School early at 16.
 While in high school, she also took classes at Eastfield College in archery, tennis, and gymnastics.

 She has a twin sister, Terry, whose jobs have included working in a photography and printmaking shop, real-estate investing, and real-estate broker.
 They have three older sisters, including Rosy Hall, one of the first Dallas Cowboys Cheerleaders.

 In the TV series Who Do You Think You Are?, Hall discovered that she was descended from Humphrey Best, an associate of American pioneer Daniel Boone.

 Career

 Modeling

 Jerry Hall and her twin sister Terry were in the French Riviera sunbathing on a Saint Tropez beach when fashion agent Claude Haddad discovered them.
 She moved to Paris, where she shared an apartment with singer Grace Jones and Jessica Lange.
 Her modeling career began when she appeared in the guise of a mermaid on the cover of Roxy Music's album Siren (1975).

 By 1977, Hall had been on 40 magazine covers, including Italian Vogue and Cosmopolitan.
 She was earning modeling fees in excess of $1,000 per day.
-Her long, blonde hair and height of six feet quickly made her one of the most visible and photographed models of the day.

 In 2016, Hall won the Lifetime Achievement Award from the Fashion Group International Dallas.

 Hall was also a muse for artists Francesco Clemente, Ed Ruscha, and Lucian Freud.
 Hall modeled for Andy Warhol many times.